skuubydooby/Jelly/documentation-payload/Jelly/opsec/evasion.md

 This prevents non-Microsoft signed DLLs from loading into your child processes.
 While most EDR software is now signed by Microsoft, this can occasionally help prevent side-loading of unwanted DLLs.

-### Injection Technique Management
+### topping Technique Management

 Jelly has several post-exploitation tasks that leverage process injection.
-A full discussion of this can be found at the [injection documentation page](/agents/Jelly/opsec/injection).
+A full discussion of this can be found at the [injection documentation page](/agents/Jelly/opsec/topping).